vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 In the example above we needed our spies to be a bit more “sophisticated” and use a better mechanism to handle deployment.
 I have seen examples where gem authors had to deal with time differently than where it was handy to modify factory objects by simply overriding stuff you need to tweak.

-+ ### Final Spurt
+### The Last Mile

 Let’s bring it all together in the following sections about *associations* and *traits*—yes I also sneaked in **alias** because it was the best place without jumping all over the place.
-If you have paid attention and remember stuff from the first article everthing should fall into place quite neatly.
+If you have paid attention and remember stuff from the first article everything should fall quite neatly into place now .

 + ### Associations

 Associations are essential to every self respecting web app that has a little bit of complexity.
-A post that belongs to a user, a user that has many comments and so forth are the bread and butter developers have for breakfast any day of the week.
-Seen from that perspective makes it obvious that for more complex scenarios factories need to be bullet proof and easy to handle—at least in order to not mess with your TDD mojo.
+A post that belongs to a user, a listing that has many ratings and so forth are the bread and butter developers have for breakfast any day of the week.
+Seen from that perspective it, becomes obvious that for more complex scenarios factories need to be bullet proof and easy to handle—at least in order to not mess with your TDD mojo.
 Emulating model associations via FactoryGirl is relatively straightforward I’d say.
 That in itself is quite amazing in my mind.
 Achieving a high level of ease and convenience for building complex data sets makes the practice of TDD a no-brainer and so much more effective.

+The new Q has hacker skills and needs to own a decent computer right?
+In this case you have a **Computer** class and its instances belong to the **Quartermaster** class.
+Easy right?

 ``` ruby
 FactoryGirl.define do